drcdev/flutter_fhir/README.md

 Todo: understand initstate better, learn Future, async, await

 #DB - SQLITE (for now)
-1. Gone back to SQLite after hive only let me open 233 boxes.
+1. Gone back to SQLite after hive only let me open 233 boxes (it also doesn't seem to like complex json).
 2. Not sure if it would be fast enough for a real app, but I'm sure it's more than enough for what I'm currently doing.
 3. Has the following structure: